Introduction to PowerShell Rename-Item

 Example #2 – Rename-Item with Passthru parameter

-To check the output of the command in the console, use -Passthru parameter.
+To check the command output in the console, use the -Passthru parameter.

 Code: